Last update 20 February 2024Diplomatic missions

-A passport valid for the duration of the traveller’s stay in Libya.
+A passport with a validity period covering the stay in Libya.

 Attention!
-The passport you use to enter Libya may not hold an Israeli visa or seal that you have visited the State of Israel.
+The passport you use to travel to Libya should not have a visa for Israel or a stamp that you have visited that country.

-Tourist visa may be issued at the designated point of entry (air, land or maritime) for tourist groups arriving in Libya only via a Libyan tour operator.
+Tourist visas can only be issued at approved border crossings (air, land and sea) for tourist groups arriving in Libya via a Libyan tour operator.

 Exempt from this requirement are: